JiaziChen111/Ch_Synthetic/README.md

 $ git config --global user.email "Your Email"
 ```

-Tell Git to colorize its output on the terminal:
+To visualize changes more easily in the terminal,  tell Git to colorize its output:
 ```bash
 $ git config --global color.ui "auto"
 ```